parrt/msds501/projects/enron.md

 ================================= 6 passed in 15.05s ==================================
 ```

 And finally, I will take a look at the `enron.pdf` file to verify you have created the proper output.
+I will also likely have my script use `jupyter-nbconvert` to generate a PDF to make sure the code executes properly in the notebook.